Jean-Giono/ml_projects/README.md

 ## Description of the projects

-* sentiment analysis : predict whether a comment is offensive from a labeled dataset extracted from twitter
+- Sentiment Analysis : predict whether a comment is offensive from a labeled dataset extracted from twitter, using NLP techniques. (download the corresponding files and open them in your favourite browser to be able to read their content)

-* titanic data :
+- titanic data :

-* zalandon fashion data :
+- zalandon fashion data :